DPDK/dpdk/doc/guides/cryptodevs/aesni_gcm.rst

 Limitations
 -----------

-* Chained mbufs are not supported.
+* Chained mbufs are supported but only out-of-place (destination mbuf must be contiguous).
 * Hash only is not supported.
 * Cipher only is not supported.
-* Only in-place is currently supported (destination address is the same as source address).
-* Only supports session-oriented API implementation (session-less APIs are not supported).
-*  Not performance tuned.